 – The decoding process for reference picture set in subclause 8.2.2 is invoked for marking of pictures as "unused for reference" (only needed to be invoked for one slice of a picture).

+– If the first coded picture in the bitsream is a CRA picture, and the current picture is a leading picture of the first coded picture in the bitstream, the output_flag of the current coded picture is set to be equal to 0 (regardless of the value of the output_flag in the NAL unit header of the VCL NAL units of the coded picture), and the decoding process for generating missing reference pictures in subclause 8.2.3 is invoked (only needed to be invoked for one slice of a picture).

 – At the beginning of the decoding process for each P, SP, or B slice, the decoding process for reference picture lists construction specified in subclause 8.2.3 is invoked for derivation of reference picture list 0 (RefPicList0), and when decoding a B slice, reference picture list 1 (RefPicList1).

-– After all slices of the current picture have been decoded, if it is a reference picture the decoded reference picture is marked as "used for short-term reference", otherwise (it is a non-reference picture) the decoded picture is marked as "unused for reference", as specified in subclause 8.2.4.
+– After all slices of the current picture have been decoded, if it is a reference picture the decoded reference picture is marked as "used for short-term reference" [Ed.Note (YK): Missing “used for long-term reference”.], otherwise (it is a non-reference picture) the decoded picture is marked as "unused for reference", as specified in subclause 8.2.4.

 The processes in subclauses 8.3, 8.4, 8.5, and 8.6 specify decoding processes using syntax elements in the treeblock layer and above.